 “You did a terrific job.
 The four of us enjoyed the Underground Railroad tour very much.
 The actors, the timing, the incredible research that went into this tour – all were top notch.
 We have been raving about this tour since and have encouraged other friends to take it.”
 Carol, Grosse Pointe

-Join us and travel throughout Midnight, code for Detroit, to retrace the steps of Freedom Seekers at this important, final stop on the long and treacherous journey to freedom.
+Travel through Midnight, code for Detroit, and retrace the steps of Freedom Seekers at this important, final stop on the long and treacherous journey to freedom.

-Follow our lantern-carrying guide around town and hear the incredible stories of the brave people who risked their lives escaping the horrors of slavery in search of freedom across the river in Canada, prominent abolitionists who aided them, and influential politicians, who courageously raised their voices against oppressive ideology, and changed the course of history as told through passionate actor portrayals.
+Hear the incredible stories of the brave people who risked their lives escaping the horrors of slavery, prominent abolitionists who aided them, and influential politicians who courageously raised their voices against oppressive ideology and changed the course of history as told through passionate actor portrayals.

 Discover the role our courts played in enforcing the unpopular fugitive slave laws and how local episodes of popular resistance impacted the entire nation.

-Frederick Douglass/John Brown meeting spot, Finney hotel and barn, and section of town where the horrific race riot of 1863, “the bloodiest day that ever dawned upon Detroit” erupted are just a few of the stops on this tour.
+The Frederick Douglass/John Brown meeting spot, Finney hotel and barn, and section of town where the horrific race riot of 1863 known as “the bloodiest day that ever dawned upon Detroit” erupted are just a few of the stops on this tour.

-Long underplayed or never told, Detroit’s role in the Underground Railroad and the abolition movement is one of many Detroit stories that begs to be told!
+Long underplayed or never told, Detroit’s role in the Underground Railroad and the antislavery movement is one of many Detroit stories that begs to be told!